Parumezan/TekStruct/README.md

     \/_/   \/_____/   \/_/\/_/   \/_____/     \/_/   \/_/ /_/   \/_____/   \/_____/     \/_/
 ```

-Created a minimalist structure for an Epitech project with an efficient Makefile.
+Created a structure for an Epitech project with an efficient Makefile.